tocco/tocco-docs/framework/configuration/entity-listener.rst

    }

 .. important::
-   Do not inject the :abbr:`Context (ch.tocco.nice2.persist.Context)` in a CollectingEntityListener but get it from the passed :abbr:`Transaction (ch.tocco.nice2.persist.tx.Transaction)`
+   Do not inject the :nice:`Context <ch/tocco/nice2/persist/Context>` in a CollectingEntityListener but get it from the passed :nice:`Transaction <ch/tocco/nice2/persist/tx/Transaction>`

 The Order of Collecting Entity Listeners
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^